yegor256/blog/_drafts/why-immutable.md

 best.
 Hopefully, in the future, there will be an object-oriented language without mutable objects at all.

-Let see what are the arguments in favor of object immutability.
+Let discuss the arguments in favor of object immutability.

 ## Thread Safety